scroll-tech/contribute-to-scroll/CONTRIBUTING.md

 ### Finding an Issue

-In our Issues page, you'll find a number of ways to contribute.
-Many are "Integrations" that help add Scroll and our testnets to ecosystem tooling, while others might be complex and imaginitive projects!
+On our Issues page, you'll find a number of ways to contribute.
+Many are "Integrations" that help add Scroll and our testnets to ecosystem tooling, while others might be complex and imaginative projects!

 ### Creating an Issue